zyck321/Automated-Program-Simplification/README.md

 # Automated-Program-Simplification

 ### Tables in Current Repo
+the table ``resource/table
-the table ``Simplifacation_study`` is studied pr link with simplification type in the whole study.
+/Simplifacation_study.md`` is studied pr link with simplification type in the whole study.

+the table ``resource/table
-the table ``motivation_with_type`` is the studied pr link with simplification type in the motivation study, while the table ``motivation_with_commitMessage`` is the studied pr link with commit message in the motivation study.
+/motivation_with_type.md`` is the studied pr link with simplification type in the motivation study, while the table ``resource/table /motivation_with_commitMessage.md`` is the studied pr link with commit message in the motivation study.